migfig/Labs/README.md

             return Ok<Customer>(customer);
         }

 **What's missing**: For its purpose is fine what is being coded, some extra objects/data types may need to be included to fully help with the **ApiTester** project.
+Xml repository needs to be well coded to be really consistent for implementing full/good testing.